dragan-stepanovic/dragan-stepanovic.github.io/_posts/2020-06-23-pr-bothers.md

 ---
 layout: post
-title: "If I have to raise a PR to rename a method that bothers me, I’d rather not do it"
+title: ""If I have to raise a PR to rename a method that bothers me, I’d rather not do it""
 ---

 And this is a short story about the process that penalizes people for trying to do their best.